 Some appraisals will use a combination of different approaches to value.
 Most often the decision of which approach to use depends on the purpose of the appraisal and the type of property.

-To become licensed by RECA as an appraiser or candidate appraiser in Alberta, an individual must first be an active member in good standing of a professional appraisers’ association in Alberta.
-These associations include the Alberta Association of the Appraisal Institute of Canada, the Canadian National Association of Real Estate Appraisers and the Alberta Assessors’ Association.
+Appraisers’ association in Alberta include the Alberta Association of the Appraisal Institute of Canada, the Canadian National Association of Real Estate Appraisers and the Alberta Assessors’ Association.
 Each of these associations sets their own standards for education and training required to become a member in good standing.
-Regardless of which professional organization or organizations an appraiser chooses to belong to, all real estate appraisers in Alberta must be licensed by RECA.

 A lot of people can be involved in the purchase or sale of any one property and many of them have their own reasons for wanting it to be bought or sold for a particular amount.

 A real estate appraiser will give a completely independent evaluation of a property’s value, independent from any transaction that may follow or result from their report